Summer Residence Hall Manager

 - Refer residents, when necessary, to appropriate services within the University.

-- Confer regularly with the Office of Housing staff about concerns for individuals and/or groups.
+- Confer regularly with the Office of Residential Life staff about concerns for individuals and/or groups.

 - Maintain availability/accessibility to University staff and residents.
 Availability to residents goes beyond scheduled duty times.